Certora/Documentation/docs/cvl/expr.md

 ```

 The scheme implemented in `hashingScheme4` is not supported at the moment, as it combines a `bytes` type with primitives.
-In general, the `keccak256` built-in function supports two kinds of inputs:
+The `keccak256` built-in function supports two kinds of inputs:
 - a single `bytes` parameter
 - a list of primitive (e.g., `uint256`, `uint8`, `addresss`) parameters